sinabaghal/sinabaghal.github.io/_pages/sokoban_page.md

 </p>
 <div align="center">

-*Nearest-neighbour Hamming distance to the training corpus, player position canonicalised away. **Blue:** for each of 50,000 held-out puzzles, the distance to its nearest neighbour among the 450,000 training puzzles. **Orange:** the same measurement for 50,000 generated puzzles.
+*Nearest-neighbour Hamming distance to the training corpus, player position canonicalised away. <strong>Blue:</strong> for each of 50,000 held-out puzzles, the distance to its nearest neighbour among the 450,000 training puzzles.  <strong>Orange:</strong> the same measurement for 50,000 generated puzzles.
 The blue series is the reference: it is what a generator that memorised nothing would score.
 Mass piled up near zero in the orange series would be memorisation; there is none.*

 </div>